ahmadawais/like-on-github/readme.md

 # Like on GitHub

 > Chrome extension to save links that you like on GitHub repository that you specify

 It makes it seem-less to create "today-i-read" repository where you put all the links that you read or liked.
 Just click a button and the link will be committed to your repository under the current date.

 ## Installation

-- Install it from the chrome webstore by following the URL: https://goo.gl/Wj595G
+- Install it from the chrome web store by following the URL: https://goo.gl/Wj595G
 - Or download the extension and [load it manually](http://superuser.com/questions/247651/how-does-one-install-an-extension-for-chrome-browser-from-the-local-file-system/247654#247654)

 ## Setup

 - First things first, create a repository to which you would want the links to the liked content be added
 - Now add a file e.g. README.md.
 This is the file that will be holding your likes and you'll have to provide it while setting up the options in the step below.
-- Right click the extension icon (thumb icon) in the bar and click the options page
+- Right-click the extension icon (thumb icon) in the bar and click the options page
 - At the options page, add the specified details

   ![Options Page](http://i.imgur.com/a8grypPr.png)

-- Make sure to select the `repo` option while generating token.
+- Make sure to select the `repo` option while generating the token.

   ![Generate Token Page](http://i.imgur.com/eDAJDazr.png)